Documentation

 Publishing on the DUB registry

 If you have written an extension library yourself, you can register it in the DUB registry so others can easily make use of it.
-For this to work, you will first have to write a proper package.json, which has to lie in the root directory of your project (the project should adhere to the structure mentioned in the first steps).
-The project currently also has to be hosted on github.
-See http://registry.vibed.org/publish for more information.
+For this to work, you will first have to write a proper dub.json, which has to reside in the root directory of your project (the project should adhere to the structure mentioned in the first steps).
+The project currently also has to be hosted either on GitHub or on BitBucket.
+See https://code.dlang.org/publish for more information.

 {